Code-Monkey1/vmoji-pico/README.md

 ## Dev Env Setup

 We use the "Raspberry Pi Pico Project" extension in VS Code with a Linux PC.
+With it, you can prepare the environment (install the "pico-sdk" SDK locally).

 This [PDF guide](https://pip-assets.raspberrypi.com/categories/610-raspberry-pi-pico/documents/RP-008276-DS-1-getting-started-with-pico.pdf?disposition=inline) explains very well what to do.